muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 }
 ```

 ![InputDetail-refactor1](../img/InputDetail-refactor1.png)

 The next tag we need is `label`.
-This is a usual pattern in forms, a `div` wrapping a `label` and an `input` with css and attributes.
+This is a usual pattern in forms, a `div` wrapping a `label` and an `input` with css & attributes.
 Let's write a failing test (Red 2).

 ```tsx
 // src/components/InputDetail.cy.tsx